Aijunly/aijunly.github.io/_pages/markdown.md

 | [SCIP](https://scipopt.org/)                           | 2005 | Fast and flexible solver for MIP, MINLP, and CP problems. |

-One want to study and research Mathematical Programming and its applications academically and I strongly recommand you the following Open-Source Solvers of [HiGHS](https://highs.dev/) for LP, QP and MILP, [Ipopt](https://github.com/coin-or/Ipopt)  for NLP and [SCIP](https://github.com/scipopt/scip)  for MIQP and MINLP.
+One want to study and research Mathematical Programming and its applications, and then I strongly recommand you the following Open-Source Solvers of [HiGHS](https://highs.dev/) for LP, QP and MILP, [Ipopt](https://github.com/coin-or/Ipopt)  for NLP and [SCIP](https://github.com/scipopt/scip)  for MIQP and MINLP.

 ### [HiGHS](https://highs.dev/)